Customer Value Management: History, Definitions, Process, & Framework

 Many companies today are leveraging CVM is an analog, offline way, relying heavily on error-prone spreadsheets and limiting the ability to have a repeatable, scalable process for delivering value to their buyers and customers.
 This analog method is labor-intensive, expensive and results in a slow turnaround and low output.
 As a result, only the most strategic or at-risk deals are supported by value analysis.
 In customer success organizations, there is a blind spot for success because there is no seamless handoff from the sales team to the implementation team for why the customer bought and what outcomes they expect to achieve.
 This impacts the ability to measure and quantify the value achieved by the customer that is necessary to continually justify the investment (especially in SaaS scenarios).

-Companies who have transformed their value management processes have learned that they need a scalable, SaaS-based solution to serve as a system of record for their prospects and customers.
+Companies who have transformed their customer value management processes have learned that they need a scalable, SaaS-based solution to serve as a system of record for their prospects and customers.
 Those who are leveraging value across their customer journey realize improvements across the funnel, from marketing, to sales and customer success.

 What departments within an organization can benefit from CVM?